China's Elevated Bus Project Seemed Too Good To Be True — And It Was

 China's government is trying to curb such schemes, which often prey on consumers with few attractive investment options — and who, when they lose their savings, often take to the streets in protest.

-Suspicions mounted as the official roll-out of the elevated bus system was repeatedly delayed.
-The Qinghuangdao municipal government denied it had endorsed the project, and last month began dismantling the test site.
+Suspicions mounted as the official rollout of the elevated bus system was repeatedly delayed.
+The Qinhuangdao municipal government denied it had endorsed the project, and last month began dismantling the test site.

-Last week, police arrested Bai Zhiming, and 31 employees of his online lending platform.
+Last week, police arrested Bai Zhiming and 31 employees of his online lending platform.
 Police say they're now trying to recover investors' funds.

 Yang Tao, an expert at the Urban Transport Planning and Design Institute in the eastern city of Nanjing, says that the whole scam was based on a flawed approach to urban transport.